stm32duino/wiki_contrib/_dev/Add-a-new-variant-(board).md

 ### Generated variant files

+> [!WARNING]
-[[/img/Warning-icon.png|alt="Warning"]] **Below files are automatically generated so do not modify them.
-Only the `generic_clock.c` can be modified to add default system clock configuration and so will not be overwritten.**
+> Below files are automatically generated so do not modify them.
+Only the `generic_clock.c` can be modified to add default system clock configuration and so will not be overwritten.

  * `board_entry.txt`: contains generic variant declaration to ease board addition in the [`boards.txt`] file.
 See [Arduino boards.txt specification].
  * `generic_clock.c`: contains the default system clock configuration: `WEAK void SystemClock_Config(void)`